-The function of the stepwise probability calculation is to provide conditional probabilities of take up among the available insurance coverage options for each individual and HIEU in the CalSIM decision set.
+The function of the probability calculation is to provide conditional probabilities of take up among the available insurance coverage options for each individual and HIEU in the CalSIM decision set.
 However, given the relative nature of each probability, individuals are not assigned a specific insurance coverage choice for each person.
 Instead, CalSIM estimates enrolled populations in each insurance coverage type post-ACA by deriving weighted sums of the relative probabilities across individuals.
+This allows for aggregate estimates of of factors associated with LEP populations as predictors, including language spoken at home, survey interview language, race/ethnicity, level of education, and age at which the individual moved to the United States (if not U.S. born).
+To account for the effect of LEP status on coverage take up, we incorporate the findings of a 2006 study on insurance take up among Asians and Latinos (Alegria et al. 2006).

-This allows for aggregate estimates of insurance coverage without requiring each individual to make a simulated decision to join one mutually exclusive category.
+insurance coverage without requiring each individual to make a simulated decision to join one mutually exclusive category.